 The cost of a comprehensive insurance policy can vary significantly, based on an analysis of policies in Canstar’s database.
 Some insurers offered discounts during the time of coronavirus, because people may not have been using their cars as often as they normally would.
 It could also be possible to save on insurance by going for a cheaper provider.
 Just be sure to check the relevant Product Disclosure Statement and consider contacting the insurer you’re considering, to make sure the new policy provides the level of cover that you need.
 You can check out Canstar’s most recent car insurance Star Ratings and compare policies on Canstar s database.

 23. Review your health insurance

 Have you reviewed your health insurance cover lately?
 It might be possible to reduce premiums by dropping unnecessary cover (such as pregnancy if you are not planning on having any children in the next year, for example), by adjusting your excess (providing you consider yourself to be in a position to cover the extra payment upon hospital admission) or by swapping funds (although waiting times will apply for some medical services).

-If you’re comparing health insurance policies, the table below displays a snapshot of a hospital and extras policies currently available on Canstar’s database for a single female born in 1985 seeking cover in NSW without pregnancy cover.
-Please note the table is sorted by Star Rating (highest to lowest), followed by monthly premium (lowest to highest) and features links direct to providers’ websites.
+If you’re comparing health insurance policies, the table below displays some of the hospital and extras policies currently available on Canstar’s database for a 30-year-old single female seeking cover in NSW without pregnancy cover.
+Please note the table is sorted by Star Rating (highest to lowest), followed by provider name (alphabetical).
 Use Canstar’s health insurance comparison selector to view a wide range of policies.